 In human society, we see the principles of order and anarchy existing simultaneously in tension with one another.
 That is the will of the individual in tension with the cohesion of the state.
 The two often come to violent blows and either the order of the state will win out or the anarchy of the individual will dissolve it.
 Unlike the Trinity, this is an example of contradiction leading to conflict.
 This is given expression by the philosophical concept of dialectic.
 In the animal and plant kingdom, we see the one and the many play itself out in taxonomy.
 There are many types of trees, Maple, Alder, Acacia, Oak, Poplar, Beech, and they all share a oneness, a sort of platonic essence common to them all.
 This is also true of the various types of animals as well as human beings.
 We have one human essence, one singular origin in our ancestor Adam and yet we are diverse and have distinct races and sub-types with varying abilities, strengths, and weaknesses.
 Christians of different races should, in an ideal sense, live in harmony with one another.
 They should do so while retaining their separateness and distinctness, like the cells of a body, ultimately like the Godhead himself.
 The current pervasive policy of the Church is that of speaking out against all-white congregations and furthering anti-white narratives.
 For European derived peoples to retain their unique God-given qualities, they need spaces to themselves in which they can express themselves as such, whether in worship or in day to day society.
 This, of course, also applies to other people groups, but in our age, is uniquely denied to people of European descent.
 This is anti-biblical and runs counter to the nature and doctrine of the Trinity.

 Ethno-nationalism is a political philosophy that serves the preservation of the diversity of the human species.
 It is a means to creating protective environments for the many sub-groups of mankind.
 These are environments that are shielded from destructive effects of modern globalization.
 The ethno-state is a tool by which the interests, integrity and particularity of any give racial and ethnic group is ensured and maintained.
 In the twenty-first century people, ideas, culture, and technology can be moved and exchanged on a massive scale.
-If this goes unchecked, we could see linguistic, cultural, and genetic sub-groups wiped out before our very eyes on a scale that history has yet to see.
+If this goes unchecked, we could see linguistic, cultural, and genetic sub-groups wiped out on a scale that history has yet to see.
 God commissioned us to exercise dominion over the earth and its creatures.
 In this, we deduce from the principle of stewardship a need to preserve species and sub-species of various plants and animals.
 How much more important, then, is it for us to protect our own species from the destructive consequences of our own radically changing human environment?
 Ethno-nationalism as a worldview and a philosophy, is needed now more than ever because of the unique historical dispensation in which we live.
 Christians should support the maintenance of ethnic and racial distinction, while promoting unity and harmony between nations and peoples.
 Ethno-nationalism is not only compatible with the Christian ethos, but flows naturally from it.
 A consideration of the Trinitarian Godhead, with his simultaneous unity and distinction, gives us a blue-print for how Christians of various ethnic stripes should go about relating to one another.
 That is as brothers in Christ and as distinct peoples.
 Scripture in describing the new heavens and the new earth hints at a vision, a utopian world of nations living in peaceful harmony and worshiping God in their own way.
 All of them come together in unity to rejoice and worship God at the throne of the Lamb.
 “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb...”